 When managing your portfolio, especially an income portfolio reliant on dividend payments, you will want to predict exactly when and how much you will earn in dividends.
 These reports enable you to plan for future income to support your life or plan for reinvesting those dividends.

 The future income tool in Stock Rover allows you to project and predict your expected dividend payments.
-It lets you look at predicted income to assess if it meets your expectations.
+It also lets you assess whether the predicted income meets your expectations.
 If you build an income portfolio and the expected dividend earnings are only 1%, this is a poor portfolio.

 I have developed numerous strategies for building high-performing dividend portfolios using Stock Rover, including: